 - What is the maximum amount of memory available for a job submitted to the NEOS Server?

 Jobs submitted to the NEOS Server are limited to 3 GB of RAM.
-No partial results are returned for jobs that terminate because they exceed the allowable memory limit.
+Partial results may be returned for jobs that were terminated due to exceeding the allowable memory limit however the user should not assume this will be universally true for all solvers across all input formats.
 If your job terminates without returning any results, most likely it required too much memory.

 It is often with mixed-integer programming (MIP) problems that you would have issues with memory.
 MIP solvers accumulate and store in memory information about the branch-and-cut tree as they progress.
 At some point, the amount of memory required for the tree information may exceed the amount of memory available.
 Most MIP solvers offer a node file storage feature to store tree information in files in order to reduce the amount of memory needed.

-For CPLEX, you can set the following parameters:
+For CPLEX on the GAMS platform, you can set the following parameters:

 This limits memory for nodefile to 128MB; if it starts getting bigger, it writes the nodes to a file.
-The last line sets the maximum size of the node file to 16GB.
+The last line sets the maximum size of the node file to 10GB.

 - I submitted a job to NEOS but I never received the results.
 How can I retrieve the results?